Jump to navigation

 Medicare Savings Program - Specified Low-Income Medicare Beneficiary (SLMB) pays for your Part B premiums only

-In order to be enrolled in SLMB you must meet these requirements:
+In order to be enrolled in SLMB you must meet monthly income and resource limits,

 The Old Age Pension (OAP) Health and Medical Care Program provides limited medical care for Coloradans getting Old Age Pension.
-If you (or your family or caretaker) get Old Age Pension and make too much to qualify for Colorado Medicaid, you may qualify.
+If you (or your family or caretaker) get Old Age Pension and make too much to qualify for Health First Colorado (Colorado's Medicaid Program), you may qualify.

 The OAP Health and Medical Care Program is also known as the Modified Medical Plan, State Medical Program, Limited Medicaid and OAP State Only Program.